drcarademono/GIS-construction-set/README.md

 ![alt text](https://imgur.com/gvuVCrc.png)

-Now that we've placed a prefab, it's a good moment to check out the Kalunnunu Docks layer's attribute table.
+Now that we've placed a prefab, it's a good moment to check out the Prefab Placer layer's attribute table.
 Right-click on the layer and select Open Attribute Table.
 If everything went right, you'll observe that *worldX*, *worldY*, *terrainX*, *terrainY*, *region*, and *locationID* have all been autopopulated with the correct values:

 ![alt text](https://imgur.com/yN05st9.png)